13 Best Miniature Wargames For Beginners

 Dust 1947 is a big contender in miniature wargaming.
 It reimagines the war with giant mechanized spider tanks, bipedal robots, and mythical monsters based on an Alternate WWII setting.
 I love the fantastic Dust miniatures; they have such a unique aesthetic.

-Rules wise, Dust 1947 is very easy to learn for beginner players.
-The map grid makes moving a sinch, and the mechanics give you a lot of tactical options in an easy to digest package.
+Rules-wise, Dust 1947 is very easy to learn for beginner players.
+The map grid makes moving a sinch, and the mechanics give you a lot of tactical options in an easy-to-digest package.

 Unfortunately, the cost of entry for this game is what keeps it being lower on this list.
-Dust 1947 does not have a starter set for two players to get started; each person would need to get their own faction starter set like the Allied Rangers Army Box here.
+Dust 1947 does not have a starter set for two players to get started; each person would need to get their own faction starter set like the Allied Rangers Army Box.
 And with the cost of each Army Box, this can put off many players from even trying the game.

 12. A Song of Ice & Fire: Stark vs. Lannister Starter Set